 It was only 70 years ago that the first rocket reached 100km above the earth’s surface (the boundary of space).
-Since then all manner of plants, animals and people been launched into space; the most powerful nations on earth have competed for space dominance; man has walked on the moon; we have landed rockets on Mars; ‘tourists’ have started to pay for space travel; over 10,000 satellites are orbiting the planet at any one time; and 18 people have died in the pursuit of science and the unknown.
+Since then all manner of plants, animals and people been launched into space; the most powerful nations on earth have competed for space dominance; man has walked on the moon; we have landed rockets on Mars; ‘tourists’ have started to pay for space travel; over 10,000 satellites are orbiting the planet at any one time

 Here we take you on a short tour of the issues around space exploration that may be of particular interest to schools and teachers.